 Religion offers one explanation of between-group differences.
 What about nationality?
-Nowak and colleagues explored this problem by comparing cooperative behaviour between players from the USA and players from Romania (Ellingsen, Herrmann, Nowak, Rand, & Tarnita, 2012).
-Players engaged in a series of games, starting with a simple prisoner's dilemma game and becoming more complex.
+Nowak and colleagues explored this problem by comparing cooperative behavior between players from the United States and players from Romania (Ellingsen, Herrmann, Nowak, Rand, & Tarnita, 2012).
+Players engaged in a series of games, which started with a simple prisoner's dilemma game and became more complex.
 While they found that there were cross-cultural differences, these differences were complicated.

-In simple games, they found no difference between USA and Romanian groups.
-In more complicated games, they found that USA groups were more cooperative, which they attributed to USA players' willingness to punish cheaters.
-In order to be fully convinced by these results, one would want to be sure both groups understood the game equally (Burton-Chellew et al., 2016).
-Regardless, this study shows how one might go about looking at cross cultural differences in cooperation, and suggests these differences may be real (Ellingsen et al., 2012).
+In simple games, they found no difference between U.S. and Romanian groups.
+In more complicated games, they found that U.S. groups were more cooperative, which they attributed to U.S. players' willingness to punish cheaters.
+To be fully convinced by these results, one would want to be sure both groups understood the game equally (Burton-Chellew et al., 2016).
+Regardless, this study shows how one might go about looking at cross-cultural differences in cooperation and suggests these differences may be real (Ellingsen et al., 2012).